iron-software/IronBarcode-Examples/how-to/read-barcodes-from-images/README.md

 This capability is enhanced by our open source library, **IronDrawing**.

-## Quick Start: Effortlessly Read Barcodes from an Image
+## Quick Start: Read Barcodes from an Image

 To decode barcodes from image files such as PNG, JPEG, GIF, BMP, and TIFF, you need to make a single method call to `IronBarCode.BarcodeReader.Read()`, enabling rapid extraction of barcode data with no complex configuration necessary.